 The Data Communications Processor (DCP) is a small special purpose computer that contains sufficient registers and logic to perform all basic functions associated with the sending and receiving of data.
-When used with the B 6700 up to four DCP's can be connected to an I/O Multiplexor, with each DCP capable of accommodating from one to 256 communications lines (figure 1-1).
-On a 2-multiplexor system, this provides a B 6700 with the ability to service 2048 communications lines.
+Up to four DCP's can be connected to an I/O Multiplexor, with each DCP capable of accommodating from one to 256 communications lines (figure 1-1).
+On a two-multiplexor system, this provides a B 6500 with the ability to service 2048 communications lines.

 The DCP's gain access to main memory through the word interfaces on the I/O multiplexor.
-All the DCP's on a single multiplexor share the memory bus of that multiplexor with the multiplexor.
+All the DCP's on a single multiplexor share that multiplexor's memory bus with the multiplexor.
 Only the multiplexor or one DCP can use this memory bus at a time, but this use is interleaved automatically to prevent any one of these devices from obtaining exclusive use of the memory bus.